 Pest prevention is your best alternative to Animal Control Lakeland.

-Pests enter the house when there are opportunities to do so.
-By minimizing the scenarios that they use, you’ll be minimizing the opportunity of experiencing a pest problem to begin with.
+Pests enter the home when there are opportunities to do so.
+By minimizing the scenarios that this can happen, you’ll be minimizing the opportunity of experiencing a pest problem to begin with.

-Remove sources of food – by way of instance, shop food in sealed plastic or glass containers; garbage containing food scraps should be placed in tightly covered trash cans, and make certain to eliminate garbage regularly from your dwelling.
+Remove sources of food – for example, buy food in sealed plastic or glass containers; garbage containing food scraps should be placed in tightly covered trash cans, and make certain to eliminate garbage regularly from your home.

-Remove sources of entrance and shield – eliminate clutter created by things like heaps of papers, magazines, or cardboard which provide places to breed and hide.
-Close off areas where they could hide and enter.
+Remove sources of entry and protect – eliminate clutter created by things like heaps of papers, magazines, or cardboard which provide places to breed and hide.
+Close off areas where they can gain entry and hide.

-Use pesticides safely and correctly – Since pesticides can be harmful, read and read the pesticide label’s directions and safety warnings keep pets and children away from areas where pesticides are implemented and only apply substances approved for use in homes.
+Use pesticides safely and correctly – Since pesticides can be harmful, read the pesticide label’s for directions and safety warnings, keep pets and children away from areas where pesticides are implemented and only apply substances approved for use in homes.

-Since the containers themselves and some leftovers can be a hazard, make sure you properly dispose of leftover pesticides and its containers.
+Since the containers themselves and leftovers can be a hazard, make sure you properly dispose of leftover pesticides and their containers.

-Adhering to the pest control “do not” above will help keep you and your family safe and on the correct track.
-These “don’ts” might seem clear, but they keep repeating.
+Adhering to the pest control “dont’s” above will help keep you and your family safe and on the right track.
+These “don’ts” might seem clear, but they keep happening.

 Follow the label regarding “indoor” vs “outdoor” use – Many substances intended for use outside are harmful to use indoors.
 Chemicals intended for outdoor use remain toxic longer inside than they would outside.

-Do not assume that “more” is preferable – Always read and follow label directions.
+Do not assume that “more” is better – Always read and follow label directions.
 As using outdoor chemicals indoors is harmful, so is using too much of a pesticide.

 Compounds transferred to other containers, especially re-used beverage or food containers are known to cause accidental poisoning.